 Sally Shin

-Marketing | Consumer Behavior | Yale School of Management
+Marketing | Yale School of Management

-Marketing | Consumer Behavior | Yale School of Management
+Marketing | Yale School of Management

-Shin, Sally MJ, Paul Rozin, and Gal Zauberman, “When Cherished Memories Are Threatened: Selective Preservation of Creation Memories Following Creator Transgressions,” Under review [PDF]
+Shin, Sally MJ, Paul Rozin, and Gal Zauberman, “When Cherished Memories Are Threatened: Selective Preservation of Creation Memories Following Creator Transgressions,” Revising for 2nd round review at the Journal Experimental Social Psychology

 Consumers often hold cherished memories that are later threatened by troubling revelations.
 How do consumers reconcile the joy they once felt with the knowledge they now hold?
 The fact that they once held favorable sentiments is part of their personal history, but can they continue to extract value from revisiting their pasts in the wake of such revelations?
 Our research focuses on one such instance in the arts, media, and entertainment industry: when positive memories of a creator (e.g., musician) and the experiences associated with their creations (e.g., listening to their music) are challenged by negative information about the creator.
 Six preregistered experiments reveal a robust pattern of selective memory preservation.
 When revisiting their pasts, individuals compartmentalize the creation from its creator, preserving the positivity of creation memories more than that of the creator memories.
 Unlike this dissociation in memory, in the present, the revelation diminishes how positively they currently evaluate both the creation and the creator.
 These findings suggest that despite diminished current evaluations of both the creation and the creator, consumers can still extract positive post-experience utility from revisiting their memories of the creation.